- 1 People also ask

 - If you or your child did not go for a checkup at the age of seven, then you can rest assured that it is still not too late to begin orthodontic treatment.
 People often wait for the first visit for many different reasons, and your orthodontist can still help you enjoy a successful outcome.

 Does Having Orthodontist Checkup Really Help?

-Going for a checkup absolutely helps you to achieve a better smile.
+- Going for an orthodontist checkup absolutely helps you to achieve a better smile.
 It also helps you to improve your oral hygiene since having teeth that are perfectly spaced apart makes it easier to brush and floss.
-If you struggle with pain in your jaw, headaches or other TMJ symptoms, then the realization that you have a plan to fix the problem is a major relief.
+If you struggle with pain in your jaw, headaches, or other TMJ symptoms, then the realization that you have a plan to fix the problem is a major relief.

 What Information Should You Provide During Your Checkup?

 - A visual inspection of your mouth can only reveal so much.
 For this reason, you need to be prepared to also share some information about your current comfort level with your smile and lifestyle.
 For instance, your doctor may choose a different type of teeth straightening method depending upon factors such as whether or not you play sports, perform in public or prefer to be able to eat what you want.

 - Your orthodontist also needs to know about how your teeth affect you.
 For example, mentioning that you grind your teeth at night could indicate that you have an improper bite.
 Alternatively, telling your doctor that you only smile with your mouth closed lets them know how bad having crooked teeth bothers you.
 Our orthodontist is always understanding and being honest lets them help you make the right decisions.